-The General Improvement Bonds, 2022 Series A (the "2022 Series A Bonds" or the "Bonds") are general obligations of the County of Nassau, New York (the "County"), for the payment of which the County has pledged its faith and credit.
+The General Improvement Bonds, 2023 Series A (the "2023 Series A Bonds") and the General Improvement Bonds, 2023 Refunding Series B (the "2023 Series B Bonds" and together with the 2023 Series A Bonds, the "Bonds") are general obligations of the County of Nassau, New York (the "County"), for the payment of which the County has pledged its faith and credit.
 All of the taxable real property within the County is subject to the levy of ad valorem taxes, subject to applicable statutory limitations, to pay both the principal of and interest on the Bonds.
 See "THE BONDS - Tax Levy Limitation Law" herein.

-Interest on the Bonds is payable on April 1 and October 1 of each year commencing April 1, 2023.
+Interest on the Bonds is payable on April 1 and October 1 of each year, commencing April 1, 2024 for the 2023 Series A Bonds and October 1, 2023 for the 2023 Series B Bonds.
 Interest on the Bonds will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
 The Bonds are payable from amounts provided by the County.
 See "THE BONDS" herein.